pecknigel/learning-resources/tenets.md

 ## Do One Thing At a Time (and Do It Well)

-Stick anything you see on a list of add a TODO comment.
+Stick anything you see on a list or add a TODO comment.

 ## The Three Step Process